samtron1412/docs/software/windows.md

 A team of sharp developers at Microsoft has been hard at work adapting some Microsoft research technology to basically perform real time translation of **Linux syscalls** into **Windows OS syscalls**.
 Linux geeks can think of it sort of the inverse of "**WINE**" -- Ubuntu binaries running natively in Windows.
 Microsoft calls it a "Windows Subsystem for Linux

 - [Linux test](https://github.com/linux-test-project/ltp)

+# References
+[1]: https://msdn.microsoft.com/commandline/wsl/about "Bash on Ubuntu on Windows"